 How did Still Kickin start?

-It started with a t-shirt — or, more specifically, with the owner of that t-shirt: an awesome guy named Aaron Purmort.
-Learn more about Aaron, his legacy (he would probably kill us if he knew we were using the word “legacy”) and the origin of our little nonprofit organization here.
+We started with a t-shirt — or, more specifically, with the owner of that t-shirt: an awesome guy named Aaron Purmort.
+Learn more about Aaron, his legacy (he would probably kill us if he knew we were using the word “legacy”) and Still Kickin's origin here.